SafeTrans: LLM-assisted Transpilation from C to Rust: Conclusion

 \section{Conclusion}

 We presented SafeTrans, a framework that leverages LLMs to automate the transpilation of C code into Rust.
 Our approach combines basic repair and few-shot guided repair to address the inherent challenges in translating C code to \emph{idiomatic} and \emph{safe} Rust.
 Our extensive experimental evaluation results demonstrate that SafeTrans offers significant improvements in both computational accuracy (up to 25\%) and compilation error repairing (up to 93.5\%) compared to basic LLM transpilation.
-Our analysis of the security implications of the transpilation process highlights how Rust's safety guarantees can mitigate the memory vulnerabilities present in the original C programs.
+Our analysis of the security implications of the transpilation process highlights that LLM generated translations require further processing to mitigate source program vulnerabilities.
 We believe our findings highlight the potential of LLMs for automated transpilation to memory-safe languages and will encourage further research in this area.